NZN/UIDevice-Helpers/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add UIDevice-Helpers to your project.

-* Add a pod entry for UIDevice-Helpers to your Podfile `pod 'UIDevice-Helpers', :git => 'https://github.com/NZN/UIDevice-Helpers'`
+* Add a pod entry for UIDevice-Helpers to your Podfile `pod 'UIDevice-Helpers', '~> 0.0.1'`
 * Install the pod(s) by running `pod install`.

 ### Source files